Tiramisioux/cinemate/README.md

 - Raspberry Pi 4B (4 or 8 GB versions have been tested)
 - Raspberry Pi HQ camera (rolling/global shutter variants both work)
-- HDMI capable monitor/computer screen
+- HDMI field monitor or computer screen

 For recording raw frames, a fast SSD is needed.
 Samsung T5/T7 will work.
 SSD needs to be formatted as NTFS and named "RAW".